 \subsection{The modal emission model}

-The second emissions model that we consider directly accounts for the modal operation of a vehicle; that is, the emissions are directly related to vehicle operating modes such as idle, steady-state cruise, acceleration and deceleration.
-This model relies on trajectories of moving vehicles which can be estimated from the LWR model.
-More specifically, let $\rho_l(t,\,x)$ be the solution of the scalar conservation law \eqref{LWRPDE} on link $I_l$, the local velocity $v_l(t,\,x)$ of vehicles is computed as $v_l(t,\,x)=f_l(\rho_l(t,\,x))/\rho_l(t,\,x)$.
-The acceleration/deceleration, $a_l(t,\,x)$, viewed as the derivative of the velocity along the trajectory of a single vehicle, is computed as the material derivative in the Eulerian coordinates:
+We consider a modal emission model, which is based on the operational modes of a vehicle, including idle, steady-state cruise, acceleration and deceleration.
+This model relies on vehicle trajectories estimated from the LWR model.
+More specifically, let $\rho(t,\,x)$ be the solution of the LWR equation \eqref{LWRPDE} on the link of interest; the vehicle speed $v(t,\,x)$ is computed as

+The acceleration/deceleration, $a(t,\,x)$, viewed as the derivative of the speed along the trajectories of moving vehicle, is computed as the material derivative in the Eulerian coordinates:

-Since the quantities $\rho_l(t,\,x)$ and $v_l(t,\,x)$ are in general non-differentiable, they are approximated in discrete time as finite differences.
+Since the quantities $\rho(t,\,x)$ and $v(t,\,x)$ are in general non-differentiable, they are approximated in discrete time using finite differences.
 Let $\{t_i\}$ and $\{x_j\}$ be discrete temporal and spatial grid points, then we have